GitbookIO/nuts/docs/faq.md

-# Nuts FAQ
+# Pecans FAQ

 ### Can I use a private repository?

-Nuts is designed to proxy assets from a private repository to the public.
+Pecans is designed to proxy assets from a private repository to the public.

 ### Can I use a GitHub Enterprise / GitLab repository?

-Since version 3.0.0, Nuts can works with [other backends](https://github.com/GitbookIO/nuts/tree/master/lib/backends) than GitHub.
+Since version 3.0.0, Pecans can works with [other backends](https://github.com/dopry/pecans/tree/master/lib/backends) than GitHub.
 Feel free to post a Pull-Request to implement such backends!

 ### Can I deploy it to Heroku?